Sinuiju Incident

 Factors leading to the incident included resistance to the violence of the initial Soviet occupation forces and to practices of food procurement by the Red Army, the predominance of communists in the People's Committees, and the deterioration of the elites' social status.

 It resulted in high levels of political and social suppression on the part of the Korean Communists and the Soviet occupation.
 Consequently, the incident accelerated the consolidation of communist power, allowing the Korean Communist Party (KCP) to develop a more solid, Soviet-backed communist regime.
-Some scholars credit Kim Il-sung, who later became the first Supreme Leader of the DPRK, for resolving the incident.
+Some scholars credit Kim Il Sung, who later became the first Supreme Leader of the North Korea, for resolving the incident.